herry13/nuri/README.md

 		$ ./bin/nuri.rb -c pull

-3. Applying the goal & global constraints:
+3. Applying the goal & global constraints specified in *etc/main.sfp* on *hpvm11* and *hpvm12*
+   by generating and executing a workflow

 		$ ./bin/nuri.rb -c apply